Davis + Henderson to buy Harland Financial for $1.2 billion

-TORONTO (Reuters) - Davis + Henderson Corp DH.TO, a Canadian financial services provider, said on Tuesday it has agreed to acquire U.S. rival Harland Financial Solutions for about $1.2 billion in cash from Harland Clarke Holdings Corp MFWH.UL.
+TORONTO, July 23 (Reuters) - Davis + Henderson Corp, a Canadian financial services provider, said on Tuesday it has agreed to acquire U.S. rival Harland Financial Solutions for about $1.2 billion in cash from Harland Clarke Holdings Corp .

 The deal will broaden D+H’s offerings for online and mobile banking, branch automation and commercial lending, said the Toronto-based company which tailors technology to the needs of credit unions, community banks and other financial institutions.